Nimsara20094/LOKU-NIMA-MD-GIT/README.md

 -----------

-`✠ IF YOU WANT MORE ABOUT RTD NIMA MD V1 WHATSAPP BOT :-NEW UPDATED NEW CMDS SO SUBSCRIBE OUR YOUTUBE CHANNEL FOR MORE INFORMATION CLICK THIS BLUE BUTTON 🔳 AND JOIN THE YOUTUBE CHANNEL ✠`
+`✠ IF YOU WANT MORE ABOUT NIMA MD V1 WHATSAPP BOT :-NEW UPDATED NEW CMDS SO SUBSCRIBE OUR YOUTUBE CHANNEL FOR MORE INFORMATION CLICK THIS BLUE BUTTON 🔳 AND JOIN THE YOUTUBE CHANNEL ✠`

 ----------